Seminorms for multiple averages along polynomials and applications to joint ergodicity

 Let $(X,\mathcal{B},\mu, (T_{g})_{g\in\mathbb{Z}^{d}})$ be a $\mathbb{Z}^{d}$-system (see Section \ref{def} for the definition).
 If the Host-Kra seminorm $\|f_i \|_{{\{G(r)^{\times \infty}\}_{r\in R}}}$ (see Section \ref{s:2} for definitions) of $f_{i}$ equals to 0 for some $1\leq i\leq k$, then

 \end{theorem}

-\begin{remark*} Unlike the conventional ``finite-step'' Host-Kra seminorms, the seminorms we use such as $\|\cdot \|_{{\{G(r)^{\times \infty}\}_{r\in R}}}$ are ``infinite-step'' ones.
+\begin{remark*} Unlike the conventional ``finite-step'' Host-Kra seminorms, the seminorms $\|\cdot \|_{{\{G(r)^{\times \infty}\}_{r\in R}}}$ that we use are ``infinite-step'' ones.
 It is an interesting question to ask whether one can replace the ``infinite-step'' seminorms in the main theorems of this paper by ``finite-step'' ones. \end{remark*}